python/cpython/Doc/reference/simple_stmts.rst

 accidentally exporting items that are not part of the API (such as library modules which were imported and used within the module).

 The :keyword:`from` form with ``*`` may only occur in a module scope.
-If the wild card form of import --- ``import *`` --- is used in a function and the function contains or is a nested block with free variables, the compiler will raise a :exc:`SyntaxError`.
+The wild card form of import --- ``import *`` --- is only allowed at the module level.
+Attempting to use it in class for function definitions will raise a :exc:`SyntaxError`.

 .. index::
     single: relative; import